3 ideas to innovate in the management of individual interviews and employee performance

 The OKR method consists of two main elements: objectives and key results.

-Goals are clear and ambitious statements of what you want to achieve.
+Goals are clear, ambitious statements of what we want to achieve.

-Key results are quantitative measures that indicate whether progress is being made toward the goal.
+Key results are quantitative measures that indicate whether progress is being made towards the objective.

-The key steps to implement the OKR method are as follows:
+The key steps for implementing the OKR method are as follows:

-1. Define the objectives: the objectives must be clear, ambitious and aligned with the company or project strategy.
+1. Define objectives: objectives must be clear, ambitious and aligned with company or project strategy.

 2. Identify key results: Key results must be specific, measurable and achievable.
-They must be quantifiable to allow for an objective assessment of success or failure.
+They must be quantifiable to enable objective evaluation of success or failure.

 3. Define measurement indicators: Measurement indicators are the data or statistics used to assess progress toward the achievement of key results.